PSYCH 1100 (S6 900)

 3 Credit Hours

-Study of development of humans from conception to death with emphasis on the scientific analysis of developmental patterns.
-Reviews research and major theoretical viewpoints on physical, cognitive, social, emotional, personality, career and moral development.
+Study of the development of humans from conception to death, with an emphasis on the scientific analysis of developmental patterns across the life span.
+Reviews research on major physical, cognitive, social, and emotional changes that occur during development.
 (3 lecture hours)

 Prerequisite: PSYCH 1100.